krixnaas/krixnaas/README.md

 ## Coder | Instructor | Developer | Friend

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Web3.0 and Solidity 🤣
 - 👯 I’m looking to deep into ReactNative Mobile Apps and Blockchain
 - 🥅 2021 Goals: is to Lunch one Product in Australian Market
 - ⚡ Fun fact: Fan of Animation and SciFi Movies